 The website owners are using HTTP sites, without knowing its consequences.
 Further, as enterprises use modern technologies like data analytics solutions and IoT devices, a massive amount of data is generated every day.
-This data is backed up to cloud to reduce costs, enhance accessibility, and minimize chances of data loss.
+This data is backed up to the cloud to reduce costs, enhance accessibility, and minimize chances of data loss.

 The attackers always try to stay a step ahead of the modern security solutions.
 Traditional security solutions have become outdated today, and attackers can compromise them easily.

 For example, people use free website hosting to power their business websites, which is no doubt the riskiest of deals.
-The right thing is going through the reviews, check the pros and cons before finalizing your hosting provider.
+The right thing is going through the reviews, checking the pros and cons before finalizing your hosting provider.

 Embracing Artificial Intelligence for Cybersecurity

-AI can definitely help in boosting the cybersecurity practices.
+AI can definitely help in boosting cybersecurity practices.
 Here are some of the most important use cases.